Anatomy of a Riot: Participation in Ethnic Violence in Nigeria

 Funding: Harry Frank Guggenheim Foundation

-At the end of 2018, Alexandra Scacco and Bernd Beber implemented qualitative interviews and a representative survey in Benin City, the epicenter of irregular migration out of Nigeria, itself the single largest sub-Saharan African source of irregular migrants to Europe.
-They find in a first paper, which is to be submitted soon, that information campaigns appear to make false assumptions about potential migrants’ state of knowledge.
+At the end of 2018, I implemented (with Bernd Beber) qualitative interviews and a representative survey in Benin City, the epicenter of irregular migration out of Nigeria, itself the single largest sub-Saharan African source of irregular migrants to Europe.
+We find in a first paper, which is to be submitted soon, that information campaigns appear to make false assumptions about potential migrants’ state of knowledge.

-Last year they then participated in evaluating outreach activities of the UK-funded anti-trafficking Not for Sale program in Nigeria’s Edo state (with Florian Foos), and Alexandra Scacco is now the lead investigator for a large-scale randomized controlled trial in Edo and Delta states, which includes door-to-door information provision about risks along the journey to Europe.
+Last year we then participated in evaluating outreach activities of the UK-funded anti-trafficking Not for Sale program in Nigeria’s Edo state (with Florian Foos), and I am now the lead investigator for a large-scale randomized controlled trial in Edo and Delta states, which includes door-to-door information provision about risks along the journey to Europe.
 Baseline surveys were conducted in the fall of 2019 and in March of this year.
 Activities are now paused due to the coronavirus, except for a phone survey centered on corona-related issues.

-In Sudan and South Sudan, a panel survey of about 1,400 individuals and additional qualitative interviews around the time of the partition of the country was conducted.
-About 80% of our contacts, despite significant partition-induced relocation among peripheral minorities were successfully tracked.
+In Sudan and South Sudan, we conducted a panel survey of about 1,400 individuals and additional qualitative interviews around the time of the partition of the country.
+We successfully tracked about 80% of our contacts, despite significant partition-induced relocation among peripheral minorities.
 The first of several papers to have resulted from this project discusses the effects of violence on public opinion.
-Some of the northern Sudanese respondents were affected by riots that swept through Khartoum in 2005 while other similar respondents were not, and the researcher find and discuss that those exposed to violence are more likely to support concessions in response to separatist demands, in the expectation that doing so could improve their personal security.
+Some of our northern Sudanese respondents were affected by riots that swept through Khartoum in 2005 while other similar respondents were not, and we find and discuss that those exposed to violence are more likely to support concessions in response to separatist demands, in the expectation that doing so could improve their personal security.

 A second paper analyzes the migration decisions of South Sudanese and argues that “middle class” households are particularly likely to try to stay in relatively more developed northern Sudan.
 Compared to others, these households are especially dependent on access to the kind of economic opportunities that South Sudan does not adequately provide.
 They try to remain in Sudan, despite the risk of hostile actions being taken by either the government in Khartoum or ordinary non-Southern citizens.
 This also has implications for South Sudan and similarly situated countries, in that they are less likely to be able to build the kind of vibrant “middle class” that is generally associated with improvements in development outcomes.